Hugr is an Open Source Data Mesh Platform and high-performance GraphQL Backend.

 hugr supports multiple data source types:

-- File Formats: Parquet, Apache Iceberg, Delta Lake, CSV, JSON
+- File Formats: Parquet, Delta Lake, CSV, JSON

 - Spatial Formats: GeoParquet, GeoJSON, Shapefiles (GDAL compatible)